bursonic/driveMalta/Cars/Rules of the road.md

 ###4404 - CARS10.9

 There is a tractor ahead of you.
-You wish to overtake but you are NOT sure if it is safe to do so.
+You wish to overtake but you are not sure if it is safe to do so.
 You should:

 1. Speed through but flash your lights to oncoming traffic
 2. Sound your horn to the slow vehicle to pull over